 E-mail is a crucial part of your customer service experience.

-I often send the same basic e-mails over and over again throughout the season, so after 15 years in business I created 12 e-mail templates for florists with some of my most frequent (& sometimes tricky!) customer conversations, as well as 10 MORE templates: tough conversations made easier.
+But for my wedding and event clients, I often send the same basic e-mails over and over again throughout the season, so after 15 years in business I created 12 e-mail templates for florists with some of my most frequent (& sometimes tricky!) customer conversations, as well as 10 MORE templates: tough conversations made easier.

 Templates Save You Time.